Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/05_ConfigureStockWithdrawalMatrix.md

     > [Info] The small red triangle in the left upper corner of the field indicates that the marked field has been changed.

-3. If necessary, double-click the field in the *Product group* column and select the applicable product group from the drop-down list.
-To create product groups, go to *Product management > Product groups*.
+3. Leave the fields in the *Product group* column unchanged.
+The default setting is **all**.

-[comment]: <> (Produktgruppe-Spalte weggelassen.
-Alte Funktion und keine Doku dafür.)
+    > [Info] This function is no longer supported.
+Therefore, it is not described in this documentation.

 4. Double-click the field in the *Sales channel* column and select the applicable output channel via which you want to create offers.
 The following options are available: